The Sacred Timeline of Asian American Theatre

 Eric Ting named Artistic Director at California Shakespeare

-The first Braadway Asian American created musical, Allegiance, featuring George Takei, hits the Longacre Theatre.
+The first Broadway Asian American created musical, Allegiance, featuring George Takei, hits the Longacre Theatre. (music and lyrics by Jay Kuo and a book by Marc Acito, Kuo and Lorenzo Thione)

 Vietgone, by Qui Nguyen, opens at Oregon Shakespeare Festival (with first all Asian American cast at OSF); win slew of awards